Kingsford-Group/glitter/README.md

 Things to do:

-1. Output `/*line file:n*/` comments in tangle
-2. Indexing, primarily the ability to index terms appearing in code blocks.
-Perhaps use `@` to label a word for indexing?
-Or figure out a way to use go ast to find terms.
-3. Cross-referencing (i.e. “code is used in …” or forward page references.
-Ideally leveraging LaTeX’s facilities.)
+1. For code defs, add list of pages where they are used?
+2. Unit tests

+### Known limitations

+1. You cannot have a # occur inside a `[[ ]]` inline code span. so if you want an inline snippet with an `#`, you can’t use `[[ ]]`.
+You can use, say, `\lstinline!….!`.
+This is annoying from an elegance perspective, but probably not worth the complexity to change.
+2. You can’t include code refs in an `[[ ]]` inline listing (though you can include code refs directly in text via `<< … >>`)

+### Potential ideas for the future

-4. Options to handle some go-specific things:
+1. Options to handle some go-specific things:
    1. automatic insertion of `package` statements?
 [Might not be worth it.]
    2. conversion of text blocks to documentation comments, or `doc.go` files?
-5. Support for partial code references a la CWEB `<<A long block name is…>>` [May add too much uncertainty and room for errors.]
+2. Support for partial code references a la CWEB `<<A long block name is…>>` [May add too much uncertainty and room for errors.]
-6. Performance enhancements?
+3. Performance enhancements?
 For example, memoizing the substituted blocks (rather than re-expanding on every use)
+4. Indexing, primarily the ability to index terms appearing in code blocks.
+Perhaps use `@` to label a word for indexing?
+Or figure out a way to use go ast to find terms.

 <<Code block name>>+≡     ▴page ▾page